Precautions you can take and laws you must comply with when working with gas

 Use the links below to find information on common gas hazards and how to assess these, precautions you can take and your legal obligations.

-There are a number of legal duties relating to the safe use of gas as a fuel in the workplace.
+In addition to the duties placed on employers and those who control premises, under the Health and Safety at Work etc Act 1974 and associate legislation, there are a number of legal duties relating to the safe use of gas as a fuel in the workplace.

 These regulations place duties on